 The clip makes it super-easy to change between shoes and saves the annoyance that other pods have when requiring to be entwined with your lace via a fiddly plastic cradle.
 This shoe position is VERY handy for me to simultaneously compare and use other sensors like STRYD & RUNSCRIBE.

-The SHFT pod is NOT A HRM.
+The SHFT pod is NOT A HRM when fastened to the SHFT strap.

 Attaching the chest strap is another matter.
 Here you can see two possible methods of clipping the POD to a strap – both to the proprietary strap (shown, below, not fully inserted) and then attached to a high-end Garmin HRM-TRI strap.
 Any old strap will do the job.